top of page

 Depending on the federal contract or grant you are awarded, or for which you are submitting a bid, DCAA (Defense Contract Audit Agency) will contact you to perform an audit of your accounting system, timekeeping system, billing system, contract management system, internal controls, and accounting policies and procedures.

-GovBooks was created with the intention of reducing the burden of DCAA compliance on small and medium-sized government contractors, with a streamlined approach using inexpensive, off-the-shelf software (QuickBooks Online), connected to GovBooks, for only $100 per month.
+GovBooks was created with the intention of reducing the burden of DCAA compliance on small and medium-sized government contractors, with a streamlined approach using inexpensive, off-the-shelf QuickBooks Online.

 DCAA Accounting System Requirements